spinnaker/spinnaker/README.md

 The spinnaker extension exposes dependency resolution utilities.
-By default the artifact 'com.netflix.spinnaker:spinnaker-dependencies:latest.release@yml' is resolved and used as common dependency configuration (this can be overridden by setting `dependenciesYaml` on the spinnaker extension).
+By default the artifact 'com.netflix.spinnaker:spinnaker-dependencies:latest.release@yml' is resolved and used as common dependency configuration (this can be overridden by setting `dependenciesYaml` or `dependenciesVersion` on the spinnaker extension)

 The dependency yaml format supports three sections:
 * versions - a map of name to version string